off-border/qt-office-templater/README.md

 # office-templater
 ## an ODT files templating engine

-The swig.js and quazip based template engine for office documents.
-In current condition it supports and ODT files templating only.
+The swig.js and quazip based templating engine for office documents.
+In current version it supports an ODT files only.
+But some DOCX basic support will come soon (without subtemplates inclusion, I think)

 ### What works:

-##### simple text variable insertion:
+##### Insertion of simple text variable:
 ```
 there will be a {{ variable }} inserted.
 ```

-##### conditions:
+#####Conditions:

 ```
  {% if variable %}